 There is often confusion about the term Nursing Home because it is frequently used generically as an all-encompassing term for senior living.
 But in today’s senior living market, Skilled Nursing Homes have a specific market niche.
 What follows is an explanation of when you want to consider a Skilled Nursing Facility and what distinguishes them from the Assisted Living industry.
-If you prefer, you can watch our video explaining Skilled Nursing homes by clicking here.

 When You Need Skilled Nursing